I give up. You win.

 Friday, August 26, 2011

-On a crystalline blue, blistering hot Saturday summer evening 22 years ago, my older sister was killed in a car accident on I-15.
+On a crystalline blue, blistering hot Saturday summer evening 22 years ago, my older sister was killed in an alcohol related car accident on I-15.
 She was on her way to Lagoon with some friends when the very young and very inexperienced driver came up on some traffic that had slowed down because of construction.

 Go figure.
 Construction on I-15 in the summer time?
 Some things never change.

-The young driver was only going about 55 MPH, but she slammed on her brakes, started to skid and spin, then over-corrected.
+The young driver was only going about 55 MPH, but like the others in the car, she had been sipping rum & Coke.
+She slammed on her brakes, started to skid and spin, then over-corrected.
 In the process, the car hit a guardrail, which launched the vehicle into the air and into the oncoming southbound traffic.
 After rolling several times while airborne, the car hit the hood of an oncoming semi, launched over the top, and then became lodged under the back wheels of the rig.